6point6/mail-spoofer/README.md

 Mail Spoofer uses these technologies — Caddy, GoPhish, Postfix, and Rspamd —including Cloudflare API integration to configure DNS records automatically.

+For more detailed help, how-to guides and materials check out the [Mail Spoofer Wiki](https://github.com/6point6/mail-spoofer/wiki).

 * For guidance on checking and fixing your domain, please read this article. **UPDATE**
 * For an overview of email, SMTP and security technologies, please read this article. **UPDATE**
 * Acess our [Mail Spoofer](https://github.com/6point6/mail-spoofer) tool and how-to guides on the [Mail Spoofer Wiki](https://github.com/6point6/mail-spoofer/wiki).